Main Detection Controls & Modes

 Amount

-Amount controls the strength of the Sibilants processing by applying a coefficient to the following parameters:
+Amount controls how strongly the detected sibilants are processed.
+It applies a coefficient to the following parameters:

 • Sibilants Wide Band Gain